hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 -->
 # HP Helion OpenStack&reg; Updating the Overcloud

 The *Readme.txt* that comes with a patch update lists the nodes that need to be updated as a result of this patch.
-The file is located in the directory described in the [Update Troubleshooting](/helion/openstack/update/troubleshooting/101/) of the Update Prerequisites.
+This file is located in the directory described in the [Update Troubleshooting](/helion/openstack/update/troubleshooting/101/) of the Update Prerequisites.

-If the Readme.txt does not list overcloud nodes, the update is complete.
+If the Readme.txt does not list any overcloud nodes, the update is complete.

 * [Prerequisites](#prereqs)
 * [Update the overcloud](#update)